 How To Peel Charred Peppers

-Rub and peel the charred skins off with your fingers.
-I like to do this by the sink so I can rinse the skins off of my fingers as I go along.
+Rub and peel the charred skins off with a paper towel or your fingers.
 Some people peel the peppers under running water.
 I don’t because I find that doing so washes away some of the smokey flavor.

 Steamy Hot Sauce